SmartMemory

 Live progress

 Multi-hop search emits live progress events on the progress event bus.
-Each hop fires a search.hop event with payload.hop_n, payload.queries, and the per-hop result count; the first event in a multi-hop run also emits a pipeline.dag event describing the planned chain.
+Each hop fires a search.hop event with payload.hop_n, payload.queries, and the per-hop result count.
+The first event in a multi-hop run also emits a pipeline.dag event describing the planned chain.

 Subscribe from a UI: